openspending/gobble/README.md

 ## Contributions

-Gobble is in Alpha release.
 We welcome feedback, issues and pull-requests.
 You can find []